ajlalmeida/ajlalmeida/README.md

 - 👋 Hi, I’m Adriano Jefferson - @ajlalmeida
-- 👀 I’m interested in Code
+- 👀 I’m interested in software development
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me